mahmoud/clastic/docs/tutorial-part2.rst

 Cookies
 -------

-As another example of middleware, let's use cookies for displaying a notice about newly added links.
+Let's go back to the issue of displaying a notice about newly added links.
-At the moment, only the ``add_entry()`` endpoint function has the data about the new link, but how do we make it available in the home page template?
+At the moment, the ``render_add_entry()`` endpoint function has the data about the new link, but redirecting to the home page requires passing that data over a new HTTP request.
-Remember the flow:

-#.
-The ``add_entry()`` endpoint function generates a render context
-   for the ``render_add_entry()`` rendering function.

-#.
-The rendering function redirects to the ``/`` path.

-#.
-The ``home()`` endpoint function processes this new request.
-   It generates a context for the home page template.

-#.
-The renderer renders the home page template.

-Passing the data between 1 and 2, and similarly between 3 and 4 is easy: the endpoint function just places it into the render context.
-But passing between 2 and 3 requires the data to persist over a new HTTP requests, so we'll use a cookie.
-The ``render_add_entry()`` function will place the data in a cookie, and the ``home()`` function will pick it up from there.
+We can use a cookie to achieve this: the ``render_add_entry()`` function places the data in a cookie, and the ``home()`` function picks it up from there.

 Cookies can be accessed through ``request.cookies``, but in this example we want to use a signed cookie.